Nutrition for Precision Health Program Frequently Asked Questions (FAQs)

 2. What is the relationship between the Nutrition for Precision Health program and the All of Us Research Program?

 The NIH Common Fund-supported Nutrition for Precision Health program will undertake a multi-year precision nutrition study in collaboration with All of Us.
 Leveraging the NIH-funded All of Us Research Program will provide unprecedented opportunities to examine associations with a variety of long-term health outcomes.
 Nutrition for Precision Health and All of Us have a combined interest in precision medicine and nutrition research, however, each program has separate and specific individual goals and structure.

-The program will be managed by a trans-NIH collaborative work group (WG) drawn from NIH staff from All of Us, the Office of Strategic Coordination (OSC) including the following institutes and centers:
+The program will be managed by a trans-NIH collaborative work group (WG) drawn from NIH staff from All of Us, the Office of the Director, Office of Strategic Coordination (OSC) including the following institutes, centers and offices:

 The WG has expertise in genetics, metabolic phenotyping, microbiome ecology, metabolism, nutrition, dietary assessment, energy balance, physiology, clinical trials, controlled feeding studies, biostatistics, artificial intelligence, and statistical genetics.

 5. Who should I contact with questions about the Nutrition for Precision Health program?

 Holly Nicastro, Ph.D., M.P.H., NIH Office of Nutrition Research